 Coconut milk/creamed coconut is the ingredient used in some of these dishes.
-It is available tinned.
-There is a sweetened and unsweetened version, so make sure you buy the sugar-free creamed coconut for savoury dishes.
+It is available in cans but do make sure you buy the unsweetened version for savory dishes.
 The sweetened one is good for drinks like Piña colada.
-What I haven’t found here is grated/desiccated coconut: I expect people here just grate a dried coconut (coco seco).

 - 2 cups of unsweetened coconut milk